rmscode/binary-garden/docs/general/wsl.md

 You can then navigate to that path with `cd /mnt/d`

-!!! tip "The C drive and other internal Windows drives should already be automatically be mounted in WSL."
+!!! tip "The C drive and other internal Windows drives should already be automatically mounted in WSL."